 Abby Crain is an Oakland, California based artist who makes dances and other structures for performance.
 She additionally works in the field as a teacher, performer, writer, and curator.
 Her solo and collaborative work has been presented in the San Francisco Bay Area, New York City, Liverpool, Chicago, Cork, Berlin, Portland and Los Angeles.
 She teaches annually at the FRESH festival in San Francisco, the Drop Your City Armor Retreat in Dos Rios California with Sara Shelton Mann, Ponderosa Tanzland in Stolzenhagen Germany, and has additionally taught in New York City through Movement Research.
 She is currently on adjunct Faculty at Mills College.
 As a performer, she has worked with Miguel Gutierrez and the Powerful People (2001-2009), Sara Shelton Mann (1999- present), and has has also worked with Jesse Hewit, Guillermo Gomez Peña, Jess Curtis Gravity, Kathleen Hermesdorf, KJ Holmes, Nancy Stark Smith, and David Dorfman Dance.
 Her writing and interviews have been published by Itch Performance Journal (LA), PAPER FRONT (Portland), Critical Correspondence (NYC), and the Off Center (SF).
 Her curatorial projects include the NO THANK YOU SHOW, which asked artists to represent or stage work that has been rejected by granting organizations, theaters, collaborators, or the artist herself, the NON MAJOR SHOW, which asked artists to show work was not in their primary medium, as well as being on the curatorial panel of the FRESH festival.
 Her work is influenced by an ongoing polymorphous teaching and research project with Margit Galanter called Art Workouts, and a collaborative dialog around language and performances with Oakland poet, David Buuck.
 She was certified by Stephanie Skura to teach Open Source Forms in 2014.
 Her work has been nominated for a Bay Area Izzie four times.

-Her upcoming collaboration with Layton Lachman, MAra Poliak and Sam Hertzs, DEEP TIME SLOW DANCE/swimming pool, will premiere in May 2018 at Counterpulse Theater in San Francisco.
+Her upcoming collaboration with Layton Lachman, Mara Poliak and Sam Hertzs, SWIMMING POOL, will premiere in May 2018 at Counterpulse Theater in San Francisco.